Skip to main content

 28 mentions Positive Neutral Negative

-Reviews indicate a significant shift away from traditional grinding mechanics, with many players appreciating the elimination of tedious enemy encounters and the focus on quest-based experience gain.
-While some miss the depth of character development associated with grinding, the streamlined approach is praised for enhancing story pacing and making level progression feel more rewarding.
-Overall, the game is seen as a refreshing alternative for those who prefer narrative-driven experiences without the busywork of grinding.
+Reviews indicate a significant shift away from traditional grinding mechanics, with many players appreciating the elimination of tedious combat encounters and the focus on quest-based experience gain.
+While some miss the depth of character development tied to grinding, the streamlined approach is praised for enhancing story pacing and making level progression feel more rewarding.
+Overall, the game is seen as a refreshing alternative for those who prefer narrative-driven experiences without the burden of grinding.

-• “The result is a very playable, enjoyable journey where story and progression is the heart and meat of the game, not the tedious busywork that bogs down the experience and disrupts flow.”
+• “The result is a very playable, enjoyable journey where story and progression are the heart of the game, not the tedious busywork that bogs down the experience.”

 • “The level progression may have done away with traditional RPG grinding, but it's certainly back in an even worse format with gating progression behind resource acquisition.”